By day, John Wayne Gacy performed as "Pogo the Clown." By night, he murdered dozens of men and teenage boys.

-Not realizing the boy had intended no harm, Gacy attacked him, stabbing and killing him.
-He then buried his body in the crawlspace beneath his Chicago home and covered the grave with concrete.
+Not realizing the boy had intended no harm, Gacy stabbed him in the chest, killing him.
+He then buried his body in the crawlspace beneath his home and covered the grave with concrete.

-Over the next six years, 28 more bodies would join Timothy McCoy’s, all victims of Gacy’s thirst for murder and penchant for teenage boys.
+Over the next six years, 32 more bodies would join Timothy McCoy’s, all victims of Gacy’s thirst for murder and penchant for teenage boys.

 Those who knew John Wayne Gacy would never have expected him to turn out as he had.
 Almost everyone who met him described him as a mild-mannered and likable man.
 For most of his life, he worked in customer service, first managing three of his father-in-law’s KFC franchises, then starting his own construction business.